 eCommerce is a growth industry that has been breaking records year after year.
-This holiday season was no exception.
+Last holiday season was no exception.
 According to comScore, online sales for the November through December period jumped approximately 11% and totals hit a record $91.7 billion.

 You can start by fine-tuning and streamlining your order fulfillment processes until they operate with effective precision.
 Order fulfillment is the most critical and labor-intensive process within the supply chain.
 While you cannot control every factor related to shipping and fulfillment, such as inclement weather delays or over-taxed carriers, a fast hand-off is a crucial first-step that is within your control.